topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ### 7.3.2 Circuit
 - Gas sensor
-    - A0 pin of the gas sensor is connected to the analog pin A5 on the TOPST VCP-G board.
+    - A0 pin of the gas sensor is connected to the analog pin A5 on the VCP-G board.
-    - VCC pin of the gas sensor is connected to 5V on the TOPST VCP-G board.
+    - VCC pin of the gas sensor is connected to 5V on the VCP-G board.
-    - GND pin of the gas sensor is connected to GND on the TOPST VCP-G board.
+    - GND pin of the gas sensor is connected to GND on the VCP-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/Gas%20Sensor%20Circuit%20Schematic.png"></p>